-To improve the quality and reliability of service, when resources are bus available, GCTD will periodically review the placement, spacing, and amenities of existing stops.
-The goal of these reviews will be to identify redundant bus stops, determine where additional bus stops may be needed, and to verify that amenity placement is consistent with utilization.
-Recommendations stop based on these reviews will follow the same process for implementation and monitoring as individual stop requests.
+To improve the quality and reliability of bus service, when resources are available, GCTD will periodically review the placement, spacing, and amenities of existing stops.
+The goal of these reviews will be to identify redundant bus stops, determine where additional bus stops may be needed, and to verify that amenity placement is consistent with stop utilization.
+Recommendations based on these reviews will follow the same process for implementation and monitoring as individual stop requests.